 Intuitively, those in Class 1 – the group which reduced its smoking the most –were more likely to have been assigned to the active NRT condition, while those in Class 3 were more likely to have received placebo treatment.
 Finally, although it represents the largest group of smokers, the model predicting membership to Class 2 showed low overall performance, and therefore features tended toward 0.

-Predicting using latent class
+Predicting 1-year CO using latent class

 Of the 1783 participants assigned to latent classes, 911 had CO values at the 1-year follow-up point (6 months following the conclusion of the trial).
 Using a quit threshold of CO <= 11ppm, 261 (28.6%) had quit smoking at this point.
 More specifically, 66.9% (n = 95) of subjects in Class 1 had quit, 24.3% (n = 120) in Class 2, and 16.7% (n = 46) in Class 3.

 An elastic net linear regression model was used to predict 1-year CO values using baseline characteristics alone, achieving an average cross-validated (mean [SE]) R2 = 0.207 [0.005], with R2 = 0.162 on the testing set.
-Adding latent class as a predictor improved average cross-validated prediction performance by an average of 6.3% (CV R2 = 0.70 [0.003], test R2 = 0.238).
+Adding latent class as a predictor improved average cross-validated prediction performance by an average of 6.3% (CV R2 = 0.270 [0.003], test R2 = 0.238).
 Each showed greater performance than predicting 1-year CO values from predictors while limiting subjects to those within each class respectively.
-These results, plus predictions limited to subjects assigned to each latent class are seen in Table 4
+These results, plus predictions limited to subjects assigned to each latent class are seen in Table 4.

 Using the initial 20% testing data set to make predictions of 1-year follow-up CO values, subjects whose predicted values were > 11ppm were labelled smokers, and those with values equal to or below 11ppm non-smokers.
 This was also done with the actual 1-year CO values to assess the linear model’s ability to predict those who quit smoking.
-1/18 (.2%) of participants were accurately identified according to whether they quit smoking (see Figure 4).
+150/187 (80.2%) of participants were accurately identified according to whether they quit smoking (see Figure 4).
 Specifically, 62.9% of subjects in Class 1 were predicted to have CO values <11ppm, 2.9% in Class 2, and 6.0% in Class 3.
 Classification accuracy counts by latent class on unseen data are presented in Table 5.